JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 ```

 The compiler generates the executable called `a.out`.
 We run it to see Kotlin code
 being executed from C library in action.
-On Linux we'll need to include `.` into the `LD_LIBRARY_PATH`
+On Linux, we'll need to include `.` into the `LD_LIBRARY_PATH`
 to let the application to load the `libdemo.so` library from the current folder.

 ## Compiling and Running the Example on Windows